mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 **newBidL1.** Submit a new bid as an L1 transaction to the Cardano node.

-This is required for cases of non-honest delegate server, which closed bidding to early.
+This request is needed for the fallback scenario when the standing bid is not on L2 because either it was never moved there or the Hydra Head closed prematurely.

-Normaly all bids are placed in L2.
+Normally, all bids should be submitted to L2.

 Request parameters: